khaled-hossain-code/ts-design-patterns/CREATIONAL/strategy-pattern/readme.md

 - this is also known as composition, instead of inheriting one behavior from parent, sub classes are composed of right behavior they need.

-- due to composition now we can change the behavior of class on run time. for example our bird broke its wings, now it can't fly
+- due to composition now we can change the behavior of class on run time. for example our bird broke its wings, now it can't fly.